COMPETITION DETAILS

 Prize Details

 The winning student(s) will obtain a $1,000 cash prize for seed funding, disbursed according to a set budget.
-The winners will also have the option to be incubated by Ponopono Peace Initiative to help get their idea off the ground and running.
+The winners will also have the option to be incubated by the Ponopono Peace Initiative to help get their idea off the ground and running.
 The In-kind support included in the prize package will come in the form of mentorship hours with specific mentors.
-The winners will have the incredible opportunity to be mentored personally by individuals, with more specifics coming soon.
+More details coming soon.